Why “Posting to Post” is a Waste of Time for Small Businesses

 2. Educate or Entertain

-Teaching your audience something useful, making them laugg, or solving a small problem can all help create value and build trust.
+Teaching your audience something useful, making them laugh, or solving a small problem can all help create value and build trust.

 Examples: